Spencer Boyer: Obama administration

 In January 2009, Boyer was named as deputy assistant secretary of state for European and Eurasian affairs with responsibility for Western Europe, where served for two years.
 He then joined the Center for Transatlantic Relations at the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University a visiting scholar and senior fellow.

 In 2014, Boyer rejoined government as the national intelligence officer for Europe at the National Intelligence Council for three years.

+Policy and nonprofit work

 After leaving government, Boyer was then named as the director of the Washington, D.C. office of the Brennan Center for Justice.
 A supporter of the Democratic Party, he was a fellow at Penn Biden Center for Diplomacy and Global Engagement at the University of Pennsylvania and later served on the foreign policy team for Biden's presidential campaign.
 In November 2020, Boyer was named a member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the Intelligence Community.